secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 ### For People Connect: Processing Job Information Change Requests

 1. Audit all job change requests and ensure the changes are captured in the Payroll tracker.
-1. In case of `Job Title Specialty` change requests, managers will reach out to the People Connect Team (via HelpLab) to have a team members `Speciality` updated in Workday.
+1. In case of `Job Title Specialty` change requests, managers will reach out to the People Connect Team (email people-connect@gitlab.com) to have a team members `Speciality` updated in Workday.
     - The People Connect Team member should check whether the title already exists in Workday.
-If not, check whether the `Job Speciality` has been added to the respective departments Handbook page (example: [https://about.gitlab.com/handbook/engineering/development/enablement/data_stores/search/](/handbook/engineering/development/enablement/data_stores/search/) or if the People Connect Team members are tagged in a respective issue to have it added.
+If not, check whether the `Job Speciality` has been added to the respective departments Handbook page (example: [https://handbook.gitlab.com/handbook/engineering/development/enablement/data_stores/search/](/handbook/engineering/development/enablement/data_stores/search/)) or if the People Connect Team members are tagged in a respective issue to have it added.
 If unclear, reach out to the [respective People Business Partner](/handbook/people-group#people-business-partner-alignment-to-division)

 ## Department Transfers